 Please note that younger children (perhaps 13 years or younger) must be willing to stop and listen to the instructors during the class.
-We’ve had young students who just want to do archery for fun – that’s fine, but the course isn’t just 3 hours of flinging arrows down the field; it includes teaching and discussion, and requires some concentration and engagement.
-If your child just wants to have a bit of fun then you are very welcome to bring them back on Saturday afternoons for their four additional visits; if they really want to learn then the Beginner’s course is for them!
+We’ve had young students who just want to do archery for fun – that’s fine, but the course isn’t just 3 hours of flinging arrows down the field each day; it includes teaching and discussion, and requires some concentration and engagement.
+If your child just wants to have a bit of fun then you are very welcome to bring them back during our regular practice sessions; if they really want to learn then the Beginner’s course is for them!

 Fees and Bookings

-- The Course Fee is $55 for members.
-This includes insurance cover, archery equipment hire, handbook, coaching and certificate.
+The Course Fee is $65 for members only.
+If the course has been explicitly listed as open to non-members, the fee is typically $130 for non-members, & $65 for club members.
+The fee includes insurance cover, archery equipment hire, handbook, coaching and certificate.

-- The full course fee is payable at the time of your booking via PayPal or credit card.
-Refunds are at the discretion of the Club Committee or if you cancel more than 7 days before the course begins.
+The full course fee is payable at the time of your booking via PayPal or credit card.
+The club essentially has a No Refund policy.

 Book your course here!

-Choose a date from the list below, complete the booking form and pay the course fee of $55 per Club member (PayPal or credit card) to secure your booking.
+Choose a date from the list below, complete the booking form and pay the course fee of $65 per Club member or $130 for non-members (if allowed) via PayPal or credit card to secure your booking.

 Each person will receive a Beginners Course Certificate.